ghoshRitesh12/Hress/content/plan.md

   - Development bonus will be continued for up to 6 months of inactivity.

-  - Company will pay monthly incentives by INR or Crypto.
+  - Organization will pay monthly incentives by INR or Crypto.

   - Any member can only join as one Pan Card per ID.

-  - If company by any chance notices any fraudulent activity, then that ID will be terminated with immediate effect.
+  - If organization by any chance notices any fraudulent activity, then that ID will be terminated with immediate effect.